mattwarkentin/torontodown/README.md

 <!--replace image with new one-->
 <!--![New R Markdown](thesis_rmd.png)-->

 Make sure to give your thesis a title and save it to the correct path.
-Rstudio will send you to that directory and then you should open `_bookdown.yml` and edit the first Rmd file to be the name of your project:
+RStudio will send you to that directory and then you should open `_bookdown.yml` and edit the first Rmd file to be the name of your project: